joinself/academy/examples/go/client/08_advanced_features/README.md

 # Advanced Features Example

-A comprehensive demonstration of the Self SDK's advanced capabilities for production applications.
+A comprehensive demonstration of the Self SDK's advanced capabilities using the core SDK directly.

 ## 🚀 Quick Start